mu-box/portal-client-ruby/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/nanopack/portal.
+Bug reports and pull requests are welcome on GitHub at https://github.com/mu-box/portal.

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+This project is released under [The MIT License](http://opensource.org/licenses/MIT).